 The Macroeconomics of Climate Change — Katheline Schubert

 We will discuss climate change in the perspective of macroeconomic modeling and quantitative evaluation.
 We present the building blocks of top-down Integrated Assessment Models (IAMs) and discuss the central questions the modeler has to address (discounting, damages, uncertainty, non-linearities, tipping points etc.).
-We conclude with a presentation of the DICE model and a discussion about the timing of climate policy and the social cost of carbon.

 - Climate change: the natural-science background